cse210-fa24-group14/cse210-fa24-group14/README.md

   Speed up your workflow with keyboard shortcuts for common formatting actions (e.g., `Ctrl+B`/`⌘B` for bold, `Ctrl+I`/`⌘I` for italic, and so forth), without interfering with standard browser shortcuts like copy and paste.

 - **Persistent Notes**:
-  Notes are saved and persisted using IndexDB.
+  Notes are saved and persisted using IndexedDB.
 Even after you close the extension or restart your browser, your notes remain intact.

 ## Installation